the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Organized Religion buffed to remove the Science penalty from Faith buildings and add a Happiness bonus to those buildings instead.
 		- Indulgences buffed to +25% Water bonus from Monasteries and adds +1 Water to the main three Faith buildings and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
 		- Mandate of Heaven, God Emperor, and Holy Scriptures are removed, with the aim of decoupling this policy from Supremacy by making it less warlike.
-		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments and 10% Faith to Monasteries.
+		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments.
 		- Apotheosis replaces God Emperor, awarding a free Great Sage and 10% reduced Culture cost for policies.
 		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units and +33% Faith to the Grand Monastery.
-		- The finisher bonus now adds 2 Food and 1 extra Faith to Seminaries + replacements.
+		- The finisher bonus now adds 1 Food and 1 extra Faith to Seminaries + replacements.
     - Rationalism
         - Can now be taken alongside Theocracy.
-		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod (which nerfs it to the point of making it a legitimately bad policy tree).
+		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod (which nerfs it to the point of making it a legitimately bad policy tree...though this mod does come fairly close to nerfing it that much).
         - The opener bonus loses the extra Science from Research Agreements.
         - Technocracy is now an entry level policy for the tree.
 		- Skepticism buffed to remove the Faith penalty from Science buildings and add a Science bonus to those buildings, but now requires Technocracy.
 This policy will be renamed later.
 		- Sample Analysis now requires Equipment Upgrades.
 		- Equipment Upgrades loses its old effects and boosts Science building production, making the policy less warlike.
 This policy will be renamed later to reflect its new effect.
 		- Educated Elite now requires Skepticism.
 		- Finisher bonus nerfed to lose 1 free tech and disallow purchasing Great Scientists with Faith.
-However, it also now adds +4 Production to Academies during Golden Ages.
+However, it also now adds +4 Science and Production to Academies during Golden Ages.
 	- Constitution
 		- Conceptually this is supposed to be the Freedom analogue, but ended up taking more after Aesthetics, resulting in an overpowered, unfocused mess.
 This tree receives some of the most severe nerfs.
 		- The tree no longer boosts growth at all.
 		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Harmony), and instead gets the effect of Their Finest Hour (+33% Strength for cities) that was removed from Political Officers.
-		- Protected Speech is nerfed to +1 Culture per 4 population and no longer adds yields to Town Halls.
+		- Protected Speech's old effect of +1 Culture per 3 population in your cities has been thrown out because it was giving too much Culture.
+It now cuts the production time of Happiness buildings in half.
+It also adds +2 Culture instead of +1 to Town Halls.
 		- Public Good's old effect has been thrown out; it now adds +1 Water/Happiness to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
 		- Legislative Process loses the +1 Happiness per 5 population bonus and reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.
 		- Voting Rights loses the 25% Strength penalty while the empire is unhappy.
 		- The finisher bonus is nerfed to +4 of the respective primary yield to each non-evil Great Improvement (+2 of each primary yield for Settlements, Wasteland Stations and Citadels) instead of double yields.
 Yes, this means other expansion mods with unique Great Improvements get shafted, and I do mean to address that at a later time.
 	- Supremacy
+		- The opener no longer gives free upkeep to units.
 		- Police State no longer gives +3 Happiness to Prison Camps (that bonus is moved to Listening Posts); instead it adds +3 Production to those buildings and Work Camps.
 Town Hall also loses its +1 Happiness from the policy.
 		- Spoils of War now provides double Slaves instead of Autocracy.
 		- The finisher bonus now adds +2 Food/Production/Water to every owned city while you have Slaves and +4 of the respective primary yield to each evil Great Improvement (Narcotics farm, Oracle, Outpost, Prison farm; Crystal Refineries get +2 Water/Science instead).